deepflowio/docs/translate/translated/05-features/04-continuous-profiling/03-data.md

   - The difference between On-CPU and Off-CPU is the same as above

 Using the API return result, you can draw a CPU flame graph for the **specified process**.

+## Verify Interpreter Frames

+Node.js/V8 and PHP script frames use the `[JS]` and `[PHP]` suffixes, respectively.
+Python and Lua script functions also appear alongside native/runtime frames, although their rendering can vary with the runtime version and available symbols.
+Even when querying an interpreter process, set `profile_language_type` to `eBPF`.

+If a Profile contains only native or runtime functions and no business script functions, check the following:

+1. Verify that the runtime version and host architecture are within the [supported range](./auto-profiling/#interpreter-runtimes).
+2. Verify that the kernel supports the enhanced Continuous Profiler and check the Agent log for `falling back to common (no DWARF/unwind)`.
+3. Verify that Process Matcher enables the required Profile type for the target process and that the corresponding `inputs.ebpf.profile.languages` switch is not disabled.
+4. Verify that the Agent can read the target process executable and loaded interpreter libraries, and check the log for version detection or symbol-reading failures.

+See [Configuration Method](./configuration/) for configuration details.

 # Retrieve Profile for a Specific Host